genome/ptero-apis/shell-command-fork.md

 occur.
 If a particular callback fails and is being retried, then future callbacks should wait until all previous callbacks succeed.

-Callbacks are available for each status update.
-Common callbacks for all
+Callbacks are available for each status update:
-services:

 - begun
 - succeeded